abaer123/Racing-Repository/Courses/Workshops/Project_Management/1_Organize_Track_And_Define_Work.md

 7. Note the issue labels now include **Workflow::Review** and *not* **Workflow::Planning**

-8. Click and drag the same issue into Closed
+8. Click and drag the same issue into Closed.
+This closes the issue.

-9. Note the issue labels no longer include **Workflow::Review** or **Workflow::Planning** and the issue is now closed

-10. Before moving on drag the closed issue back to ***Workflow::Planning***
+9. Before moving on, re-open the issue by dragging the closed issue back to ***Workflow::Planning***

 # Step 9: Review project milestone charts